Scalar Polynomial Curvature Invariants in the Context of the Cartan-Karlhede Algorithm

-As any combination of invariants is an invariant, this suggests that an appropriate choice of six scalar curvature invariants may be sufficient to classify the P-type I G\"odel metrics, as long as one is concerned with functional dependence.
-For example, choosing $R = R^a_{~a}$ as the functionally independent invariant, along with $\{ R^{ab}R_{ab},~R^{ab}R_a^{~c}R_{bc} \}$ , and $ \{R^{;a}R_{;a}, R^{bc;d}R_{bc;d}, R^{bc;d}R_{bd;c} \}$ as zeroth order and first order classifying functions, since this involves each Cartan invariant at each order at least once.
+In this case we must introduce two second order SPIs to recover the Cartan invariants $I_3$ and $I_7$.
+Two possibilities are: \beq R_8 = R_{3;a} R^{3;a} = \sqrt{2} 4 I_4 I_7 \eeq and \beq \eeq Including these two SPIs we now have a set containing all of the algebraically independent Cartan invariants.
+This set will characterize the P-type {\bf DZ} spacetimes.

-We believe this approach will be helpful for identifying the largest basis of algebraically independent scalar curvature invariants at any order.
-While the Newman-Penrose formalism is already employed in four dimensions for the zeroth order invariants \cite{CM1991}, the Cartan-Karlhede algorithm enables one to reduce the number of non-zero independent components of the covariant derivatives of the curvature tensor.
-This can potentially simplify the form of the higher order scalar curvature invariants.
+We have found that a representative sample of the SPIs can be expressed as polynomials in (the square root of) the Cartan invariants.
+As any combination of invariants is an invariant, this suggests that an appropriate choice of the above ten SPIs may be sufficient to classify all G\"odel-like metrics, as long as one is concerned with functional dependence.

 \end{section}